-Give this one a try and I’ll bet it becomes a classic on your Acadiana table as well.
+Give this Cajun recipe a try and I’ll bet it becomes a classic on your Acadiana table as well.

 - 1 stick unsalted butter